Last Updated on December 16, 2019 by Audrey Scott

 The thin, flaky, sometimes almost paper-y (wallpaper-y) bread found widely throughout the Middle East and neighboring regions.

-A stretchy elliptical bread usually baked on a bed of small stones or pebbles.
-Perhaps the most common bread you’ll find across Iran.
-Comes plain or in varieties topped with sesame or other seeds.
-If you’ve done everything right, you should have secured a few slabs of sangyeh as gifts (that is, for free) along your travels across Iran.
+Sangak is a stretchy elliptical bread usually baked on a bed of small stones or pebbles.
+Sangak is among the most common type of bread you’ll find served across Iran, and comes plain or in varieties topped with sesame or other seeds.
+If you’ve done everything right, you should have secured a few slabs of sangak as gifts (that is, for free from local bakers) along your travels across Iran.

-A thick bread, oval-shaped and the famous bread staple of the northwestern Iranian town of Tabriz.
-Perfect to bring along and share on train ride from Tabriz to Istanbul.
+Barberi is a thick oval-shaped bread.
+It's also the ubiquitous bread staple of the northwestern Iranian town of Tabriz.
+Barberi is perfect to bring along and share on train ride from Tabriz to Istanbul.
 Our guide, Ali, knew this and bought us a bagful to help us survive our 60-hour journey.

-Vermicelli noodles sloshed in a cold syrup of sugar and rose water.
-You can also ask for a sweet lemon juice variety.
+Faloodeh, one of Iran's most unique and most popular desserts features vermicelli noodles sloshed in a cold syrup of sugar and rose water.
+You can also ask for a sweet lemon juice variety of faloodeh.
 A specialty of the town of Shiraz.
-In the short time that we hung out in the old Shiraz bazaar we were offered so many bowls of falooda that we had to start turning them away.
+In the short time that we hung out in the old Shiraz bazaar we were offered so many bowls of faloodeh that we'd begun to turn them away.
 Locals are proud to share this with visitors.

 Iranian Ice Cream

-Iranian ice cream gets its own entry because it has been said that Iran is the birthplace of the miracle we've come to know as ice cream.
-We’re not here to dispute or affirm that, however.
-The local varieties we’d tasted were sweet, often fruity, not especially creamy, and somewhat strappy compared to the ice creams and gelatos we’ve come to love.
+Iranian ice cream gets its own entry since rumor has it that Iran is the birthplace of the miracle we've come to know as ice cream.
+We’re not here to dispute or affirm that rumor.
+Instead, we'll share our experience with Iranian ice creams.
+Local varieties of Iranian ice cream we tasted were sweet, often fruity, not especially creamy, and somewhat strappy compared to the ice cream and gelato we’ve come to love.
 In any event, do as the locals do and take a dip of flavors, especially saffron and pistachio.